Boston-Phillips-Lepaio/Boston-Phillips-Lepaio/README.md

-### Hi there 👋
+### Hello everyone !! 👋

 I'm Boston !!

-I'm a assionate and versatile individual with a keen interest in coding, gaming, and cooking.
+I'm a passionate and versatile individual with a keen interest in coding, gaming, and cooking.
 Proficient in various programming languages and adept at problem-solving through code.
 An enthusiastic gamer with a deep appreciation for immersive storytelling and strategic gameplay.
 And additionally I enjoy experimenting with culinary creations, blending creativity and precision in the kitchen.

 - 🔭 I’m currently working on a [Budget Tracker](https://github.com/Boston-Phillips-Lepaio/Budget-Tracker)
 - ⚡ Fun fact: I can eat 12 Big Macs in an hour